Polly Berry: Flight

 Committed to pulling her daughters out of slavery, Polly prepared her daughters for escape.
 Mary Berry was married to Henry Sidney Coxe on March 21, 1837, and Nancy was taken with them on their honeymoon trip, with a stop in Niagara Falls, New York.
 Nancy, instructed by Polly to escape into Canada (where slavery was abolished), received guidance from a servant at their hotel and made it safely across the border and into Canada.
 Polly was owned by the Coxes.
 She worked on the riverboat The Banner along the Mississippi River, during which there were stops in Illinois and Missouri.
 She was also said to have worked as a chambermaid on a steamboat that traveled along the Illinois River.

 As the result of an argument, the Coxes decided to sell Polly at a slave auction on Main Street of St. Louis.
 She was sold to Joseph Magehan, a carpenter and lumberman from St. Louis.
 According to Lucy, Polly escaped to Chicago, was caught, and returned to St. Louis.
 Polly claimed that Magehan assaulted her on September 30, 1839, after which she filed her freedom suit.

 Lucy remained a slave of Mary Berry and Henry Sidney Coxe, both of whom had "fiery personalities".
 She took care of their children.
 Lucy went to Mary's younger sister, Martha, around the time that Polly filed her freedom suit.
 She was believed to have been a wedding present when Martha married David D. Mitchell, who was a regional Superintendent for Indian Affairs.
 Lucy was a domestic servant, tasked with doing the laundry.
 She used water from the Missouri River, which was muddy and often ruined the clothing.
-As a result, Martha's attempted to physically abuse her, and Lucy resisted.
+As a result, Martha attempted to physically abuse her, and Lucy resisted.
 After being threatened to be sold in the Deep South, Lucy escaped to the cottage of her mother, who had her hide at a friend's house.